ChrisDeFreitas/API-Harness/README.md

 --- xml/json view would be simple text view with indents

 ## Updates

+#### 20220116
+- added cache.js for global url caching--not fully implemented.
+Functionality is basic but sufficient for now.
+- resolved issue caching url params in APIForm.jsx
+- refactored URL UI
+- refactored display of icon buttons in EditBox
+- refactored button and button icons for URL
+- hid 'enable' button for URL
+- added 'open in tab' button to URL
+- added caching buttons to URL
+- removed unused files

 #### 20220114
 - implemented Fecth API instead of XMLHttpRequest because of greater control